procf/colloids-setup/08-Slurm-and-Disco.md

 ## Writing sbatch Scripts

-Taking a look at the hoomd-basic-install script gives you an idea of the basic structure of a sbatch script:

 An sbatch script is a bash file.

-Bash files that are executable, such as an sbatch script, typically are NOT given an extension at the end (i.e. they are called script-name NOT script-name.bash)
+Bash files that are *executable*, such as an sbatch script, typically are NOT given an extension as part of their name (i.e. they are called "script-name" NOT "script-name.bash").

 In a bash file, `#` marks a bash command and `##` marks a comment.

+Our bash files typically have 3 sections:

-A bash script always starts with "#!/bin/bash"
+1. A bash script always starts with `#!/bin/bash`

-Every line that starts with "#SBATCH" or "#sbatch" specifies an attribute related to the job we are running with Slurm.
+2. Every line that starts with `#SBATCH` or `#sbatch` specifies an attribute related to the job we are running with Slurm.
 Typically this includes:
-* `-J` or `--job-name` your reference name for the job
+	* `-J name` or `--job-name=name` your reference name for the job
-* `-N` or `--nodes` the number of nodes requested
+	* `-N #` or `--nodes=#` the number of nodes requested
-* `-n` (for use with MPI) the number of cores requested on those nodes
+	* `-n #` (for use with MPI) the number of cores requested on those nodes
 	* `-t days-hours:min:sec` or `--time=days-hours:min:sec` the length of time requested for the job (all parameters are a number, for example "24:00:00" for 1 day or "4-12:00:00" for 4 and a half days)
 	* `-p` or `--partition` the partition you want to work on (i.e. short, long, etc.)
-* `--constraint` which lets you select specific types of CPU (for example, when running MPI scripts you should only use the newer "Infiniband" CPUs, which have better communication, and you select this with "--constraint=ib")
+	* `--constraint=name` which lets you select specific types of CPU (for example, when running MPI scripts you should only use the newer cores with faster "Infiniband" communication, and you can select this with "--constraint=ib")
-* `--mem` requested specific memory allocation (we do not often use this)
+	* `--mem=#GB` for requesting specific memory allocation (we do not often use this)
 	* `--gres` for setting GPU options (we don't use this with HOOMD-blue because we don't do GPU simulations)
 	* `-o %A.out` or `--output=Output.%j.out` the name for standard output file (containing the text that would typically be displayed in the Terminal when a job is running, here it is instead saved to a file you can view later); by default slurm usually save standard output and standard error to the file "slurm-%j.out", where the "%j" is the job number, but you can specify a different name with these commands (%A is also the job number)
 	* `-e %A.out` the name for the standard error file, if you want to separate out error text from output text

 When you are planning a job, it's recommended that you request more time than you need (i.e. plan a job that takes 12 hours to run and request the maximum 24 hours on the short partition to run it).
 This gives you built in time to fix the simulation if anything goes wrong.

-As mentioned above, if you are running MPI simulations, it's also recommended that you only use the newest compute nodes, which use Infiniband for faster communication between nodes (turn this on with the `--constraint=ib` flag).
+As mentioned above, if you are running MPI simulations, it's also recommended that you only use the newest compute nodes, which use Infiniband for faster communication between nodes (turn this on with the "--constraint=ib" flag).

-After all of the sbatch commands have been set, enter the commands you want the job to run on Discovery.
+3. After all of the sbatch commands have been set, enter the commands you want the job to run on Discovery.
 Typically this will be
 	* purge software modules to remove any that are unneeded (a safety step)
 	* load Python
 	* source into your virtual environment
 	* load additional required modules
 	* run your simulation
 <br>

 ## Monitoring Jobs and Job Stats